Pete-Sony/SAAS-TOOLS/app/products/clinic/Ideation.md

 ## Event Grid
-_ Febratru month
+_ February month
 - 28 days
 - 4 weeks
-- Monday start
+- Monday (Week start)
+- Saturday (February 1)

 # Create event Button
 - it should add a single event in a particular day.
-- Titile, Time Range day.
+- Title, Time Range day.
 - Should add a chip

+# Backend Function
+- Use Supabase.
+- Add Event to Database.
+- Event Schema
+  - id: Unique identifier for the event.
+  - title: Title of the event.
+  - description: Description of the event. (temporary)
+  - start_time: Start time of the event.
+  - end_time: End time of the event.
+  - date: Date of the event.
+  - created_at: Timestamp when the event was created.
+  - updated_at: Timestamp when the event was last dupdated.

 Sidebar
-- Create Event

 Take February Month